 - Convenience Investing through SIP is highly convenient.
-The amount deducted automatically from a bank account can be tracked online and can be stopped any time just by canceling with one click.
+The amount deducted automatically from a bank account can be tracked online and can be stopped at any time just by canceling with one click.

-Investing in mutual funds through SIP online is much faster, easier and more efficient way than doing tons of paperwork.
+Investing in mutual funds through SIP online is a much faster, easier and more efficient way than doing tons of paperwork.

 To get started with SIP you must meet the eligibility criteria.

 - A person of Indian resident, non-resident Indian, Person of Indian origin who resides abroad on full repatriation.